OfficeDev/office-js-docs/excel/resources/range.md

 });
 ```

-The example below sets number-format, values and formulas on a grid that contains 2x3 grid.
+The example below sets numberFormat, values and formulas on a grid that contains 2x3 grid.

 ```js
 Excel.run(function (ctx) {